Thoughts on using, stowing and deploying towlines and on making your own boat mounted tow system.

 Go to

-For reasons outlined earlier, I wanted a tow line which could be deployed with only “one action”, so I decided that two modifications were necessary to the system as originally designed:
+For reasons outlined earlier, I wanted a tow line which could be deployed with only “one action”, so I decided that some modifications were necessary to the system as originally designed:

-• The tow-hook had to be much more readily released from some form of retaining system – just having it loose in the bag was an option, but I found that when the flap was opened it tended to fall out under its own weight which left me having to recover it before I could use it – not the best thing to have to do in big seas.
+• The tow-hook had to be much more readily released from some form of retaining system – just having it loose in the bag was an option, but I found that when the flap was opened it tended to fall out under its own weight which left me having to recover it before I could use it – not the best thing to have to do in big seas, even accepting that the float will prevent it sinking.

-To resolve that I made a suitable hole in the flap to allow the line to pass through the bag – a brass eyelet finished it off nicely and the line runs cleanly thro on release, leaving the bag on the deck.
-The closed end already has a hole, originally intended to be by the cam cleat.
+I also made a hole in the flap to allow the line to pass through the bag – again, a brass eyelet with reinforcement finished it off nicely and the line runs cleanly through on release, leaving the bag on the deck.
+The closed end already has a hole, which was originally where the line exited, that now has a short line secured inside with a small ball, and a small hook which clips to the boat.

-This set up also means I can easily shorten the line if necessary just by pulling it through the bag and cleat.
+This set up also means I can easily shorten the line if necessary just by pulling it through the bag and cleat, conditional of course on not using a knot in the line to prevent the daisy chain hook from falling off.

 By sewing some Velcro to the grab handle and the flap so that the tow-hook is secure under the loop which opens the flap, I now have a system that holds the tow hook securely on the flap but allows “one action” deployment as grabbing the hook and pulling it toward me (a natural, logical action) now releases the hook, opens the bag and deploys the line.

-Two strips of self-adhesive Velcro on the deck secure the modified Knoydart tow-line bag.
+Two strips of self-adhesive Velcro on the deck secure the modified Valley tow-line bag.
 Picture also shows the bulls eye and deck cleat.
+Ideally, ensure you have one with a fairlead as shown.

 The line passes thro the bag, through an eyelet in the flap and then through the cleat.